 Now, you can go back to the original location to find the recovered desktop files from the Time Machine backup.

-In most of the cases, you can get back your missing or disappeared files after trying the above solutions.
+In most cases, you can get back your missing or disappeared files after trying the above solutions.
 If you are unable to find the disappeared files, it might be deleted permanently from your Mac

 How do I Recover Permanently Disappeared Files from Mac?